nithyasreej/File-Segregation-and-Unsegregation-Automation/README.md

 # File-Segregation-and-Unsegregation-Automation

-Developed a PowerShell script to automate the segregation and unsegregation of files within a folder based on their extensions.
-This project aimed to enhance file management efficiency by organizing files into subfolders according to their file types and providing a quick solution to revert the process.
+# Key Achievements:

+Created a user-friendly script with a graphical interface using System.Windows.Forms for seamless folder selection.
+Implemented the segregation functionality to categorize files into subfolders based on their extensions, improving folder organization.
+Developed the unsegregation functionality to revert the segregation process, consolidating all files back to the parent folder.
+Utilized PowerShell's file manipulation capabilities, including Move-Item and New-Item cmdlets, for efficient automation.
+Integrated the scripts into the Windows context menu for convenient execution directly from the file explorer.